Yet, I’ve received countless emails asking questions about it.

 If you have a little office space for yourself, that would be best.

-If not, as noted, make-do with what you have at your disposal.
+If not, then make-do with what you have at your disposal.

 You will close your eyes as you practice this exercise.
 This will prevent you from blinking.

 That being the case, minor, uncontrollable movements are fine: breathing, small tics, perhaps a nose twitch.
-Please don’t chastise yourself because your chest is moving with your breathing.
+Don’t chastise yourself because your chest is moving with your breathing.
 It’s supposed to do that.

 Keep your hands palm-down on your thighs as you sit.
-Intertwining your fingers leads to them eventually falling asleep and then producing some pain.
+Intertwining your fingers will lead to them falling asleep and producing some pain.

-Finally, I’d just like to say to you to not over-think this exercise (or any of the exercises, for that matter).
+Finally, don’t over-think this exercise (or any of the exercises, for that matter).
 They are all pretty straight-forward.
 Just follow the directions.

 Sit.
 Then stand.
 Then click here because it’s what comes next.